robertmuth/Cwerg/README.md

 * no real backend yet.
 Hook-up your own.
   [QBE](https://c9x.me/compile/) might also be a good candidate.
   `translate.py` is a backend for a fictitious RISC CPU with unlimited registers.
-It does not support `typedef`, post-inc/dec several other syntactical features.
+It does not support `typedef`, post-inc/dec, static initializers, ?-operator, enums, bitfields, and several other syntactical features.

 ## Highlevel Overview